 - Credential holders are eligible to register to be on an exclusive registry on the NCDA website for certified career services providers.

 Individuals who work in a variety of settings assisting people who are dealing various phases of the career development process (see link “So How Do You Find and Get Your Dream Job?”) would benefit from this training.
 Understanding the career development process, and how the population you serve is affected by it, will help you to help them more effectively.

 Anyone who wants to work with individuals in the following settings:

-- Government: Federal, state, county, and city government entities and their employees that serve populations dealing with education, career, professional development, or transition issues.
+- Government: Federal, state, county, and city government entities and their employees that serve populations dealing with education, career, job search, professional development, or transition issues.

-- Military personnel: education, job search, career and transition counselors and support staff
+- Military: education, job search, career and transition counselors and support staff

-- Workforce development: Career advisors, workshop presenters, business services liaisons, administrators and support staff
+- Workforce Development: Career advisors, career coaches, mental health counselors, workshop presenters, business services liaisons, administrators and support staff

-- Business and private practice: Human resources professionals, financial planners, lawyers, mental health counselors, life coaches, and their support staff
+- Business and private practice practitioners: Human resources professionals, financial planners, lawyers, career coaches, life coaches, and their support staff

 - Non-profit organizations: Non-profit organizations and their employees that serve populations dealing with education, career, or transition issues

 - Faith-based communities: Pastors, clergy, youth leaders, lay counselors, mentors who deal with adults and young adults regarding college and career transition issues